PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 09:06:51
+Last updated: 2024-04-05 09:07:24
-Random Quote: You guys can judge me if you want, but I do not care!
-I have never ever been happier! - Cassie Howard
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves